nkoiv/mists/documentation/projectDescription.md

 ![](https://github.com/nkoiv/mists/blob/master/documentation/lightsout_puzzle.png "LightsOut puzzle is about pressing buttons in correct order")

 In LightsOut, the player steps on tiles to trigger them on or off.
-Whenever a tile is tirggered, it also triggers the (up to) four surrounding tiles.
-Lets assume the game grid is at the following setup (X implying lights are on, O implying they are out) and player steps on tile C3:
+Whenever a tile is triggered, it also triggers the (up to) four surrounding tiles.
+Lets assume the game grid is at the following setup (X implying lights are on, O implying they are out) and player steps on tile C2:
 <pre>
 +-A--B--C--D--E-+
 1[0][0][0][0][0]|